matheusinfingardi/get_next_line/README.md

 	- Static variables are shared across all instances of a function, so changes made to str in one call persist and affect subsequent calls.
 	- Careful management is required to ensure str is properly updated and freed when no longer needed, especially to avoid memory leaks.

+### Q2- Why does get_next_line return NULL if !str?
+The condition if (!str) in the get_next_line function is crucial for error handling and indicating the end of file or failure to read a line.
+Here’s why it returns NULL:
+After calling ft_line_allocation, get_next_line checks if str is NULL (if (!str)).
+If str is NULL, it means:
+- There was an error during the allocation or reading process.
+- There are no more lines left to read from the file descriptor.

+In such cases, returning NULL from get_next_line signals to the caller that no line could be read or that an error occurred.

 # Conclusion
 These functions collectively provide the core functionality needed for the get_next_line project.
 They ensure efficient handling of file I/O operations, dynamic memory allocation, and proper management of buffers to read and return lines from file descriptors.
 Understanding these functions and their interactions is crucial for implementing the project successfully and adhering to the requirements specified by the 42 School.